This article originally appeared on VICE UK.

 However, Jacqui was outright refused a grant.
 "They said I wasn't eligible because I'm not the legal next of kin—that was his daughter—but they said she wouldn't be eligible either and that she shouldn't get herself into debt at such a young age."

 In the end, Jacqui was advised to "let the council 'dispose' of him."

 "What a word to use.
 I couldn't believe it," she says.
-"I spoke to all sorts of officials during that time and, while many weren't particularly kind, as soon as I explained that my partner had died, they'd be nice and polite.
+"I spoke to all sorts of officials during that time, and while many weren't particularly kind, as soon as I explained that my partner had died, they'd be nice and polite.
 It was only the DWP who were so rude to me.
-They treat you the same as if you're calling to try and get benefits and are harsh and insensitive to people while they are grieving."
+They treat you the same as if you're calling to try and get benefits, and they're harsh and insensitive to people while they are grieving."

 Stranded with few options, Jacqui posted a public tirade on Facebook that led to several pledges of support.
 "I didn't want to ask for charity," she says, "but I had no choice.
 In the end people were really supportive and offered to donate money.
 Somehow, it all came together."

 With the support of her friends and their friends, she was able to put together a funeral for her partner.
 "It was a rather DIY affair, but if it hadn't been I would've struggled with the money," she tells me.
 "I ordered a biodegradable coffin online for £450 [$700] and we transported him to the burial site ourselves.
 We did it all on our own."

 The service was held in Glastonbury, after which Will was buried in a natural burial ground near Stonehenge.
 "Over a hundred people turned up.
 It was a beautiful day.
 There were speeches, and Will was a guitarist, so we made sure there was lots of music—we had Frank Zappa and Peter Gabriel."